iduos/CLIMATE_BOT/README.md

 # APPENDIX

-If you see this error
+If you are installing on windows and see this error
 × Failed to build installable wheels for some pyproject.toml-based projects ╰─> scikit-learn-extra, hdbscan
 error: Microsoft Visual C++ 14.0 or greater is required.